 “And He said, That which cometh out of the man, that defileth the man.
 For from within, out of the heart of men, proceed evil thoughts, adulteries, fornications, murders, Thefts, covetousness, wickedness, deceit, lasciviousness, an evil eye, blasphemy, pride, foolishness: All these evil things come from within, and defile the man.”
 (Mark 7:20-23)

 Jesus never said that all creatures are now clean.
+He never even said all plants such as Deadly Nightshade, Poison Oak or even the most poisonous plant in the word, The Oleander, are fit to eat.
 What He said was, all foods are purified through the process of excretion into the sewer – “it entereth not into his heart, but into the belly, and goeth out into the draught, purging all meats (foods)?”
 (King James Version).
 A little dirt is no match for our digestive system – after all, we were created from the dust of the ground.
+Food being considered "ritually unclean" is of no concern.
+Commenting on this verse, Adam Clarke writes:

 “And Jesus said, Are ye also yet without understanding?
-Do not ye yet understand, that whatsoever entereth in at the mouth goeth into the belly, and is cast out into the draught?”
+Do not ye yet understand, that whatsoever entereth in at the mouth goeth into the belly, and is cast out into the draught (sewer)?”
 (Matthew 15:16, 17)

 Paul dealt with this same issue with the Corinthian believers (1 Corinthians 8; 10:19-33).
 However, in Paul’s case he was dealing with clean creatures which had been offered to idols by unbelievers and now sold as meat in the marketplace.
 He echoes Jesus’ teaching that no clean creature can become ritually unclean.
 (See the article entitled: Isn’t “Every Creature” Good To Eat Now? for more on this).